varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/assets.md

 NPV = sum(discounted_cashflows);
 ```

-The net present value of the project is `NPV = 19.75k`.
-Since the net present value is positive, the owner should install the system.
+The net present value of the project is `NPV = 19.75k` at a discount rate of `r̄ = 0.04`.
+Since the net present value is positive, we should consider installing the upgraded lighting system in the building.

 __source__: The Johnson Controls example was modified from [MIT 15.401](https://ocw.mit.edu/courses/sloan-school-of-management/15-401-finance-theory-i-fall-2008/).
 ````

 #### Internal Rate of Return
-At a minimum, a decision-maker should choose be indifferent to a project or investment, i.e., the project or investment should at least have a value of `NPV = 0`.
-The special discount rate $r^{\star}$ where the net present value is zero is called the Internal Rate of Return (IRR) ({prf:ref}`defn-internal-rate-of-return`):
+At a minimum, a decision-maker should be indifferent to a project or investment, i.e., the project or investment should at have (at least) a value of `NPV = 0`.
+The discount rate $r^{\star}$ where the net present value for a project or investment is equal to zero is called the Internal Rate of Return (IRR) ({prf:ref}`defn-internal-rate-of-return`):

 <!-- * If the net present value of an investment or project is positive, the project earns more than a zero-coupon bond with a yield equal to the discount rate used to discount future cash flows.
 * If the net present value of a project is negative, the project earns less than a zero-coupon bond with a yield equal to the discount rate used to discount future cash flows.